 Only here is, our boat, he didn't have his papers (new boat or almost new, paperwork in progress).
 Result: we had to return to the dive center under good escort, disembark and re-embark in two smaller motor boats.
 This little forced return trip took up a good part of the afternoon...

 Mike, the Malaysian responsible for Watercolors with Anke came to talk, in his nice orange life jacket, and he even got away without a fine, because he and the chief of police had the same initials...
 Sic!

 The bottom line is that we were able to dive on Sugar Wreck anyway.

 The view was rotten, unfortunately, when we went down.
 But Sugar Wreck, whatever the conditions, remains a dive full of atmosphere.

 Atmosphere a little fanomatic, in mashed peas where arise strange shadows ...

-Despite the "snow" that sprinkles the photos, I managed to shoot some critters.
-Starfish, flying scorpion fish.
+In spite of the "snow" that scatters the photos, I managed to shoot some bugs.
+Star balloon fish, flying scorpion fish.

 At the end of the dive, when we are at the landing, in the blue, the batfish flutter around our small group, for a final salute.